pkTavisca/VisualStudioHandson/README.md

 # VisualStudioHandson
-Please run the whole solution as my namespace names are different than their respective folder names.
+Please run the whole solution as my project names are different than their respective folder names.